 Preaching: Student will be given opportunities to preach in some venue, preferably a worship service.
 Pastors will provide encouragement in strengths as well as constructive criticism for improvements for each sermon.
-(See sample sermon evaluation forms below).

-Weekly Teaching: Student will be given opportunities for regular teaching (for example, during a 13-week Sunday School class).
+Teaching: Student will be given opportunities for regular teaching (for example, Adult Sunday School class or Bible Study).
 If possible, feedback from class members is encouraged.